lint-staged/lint-staged/README.md

 **Note**:
 - _lint-staged_ discovers the closest configuration to each staged file, even if that configuration doesn't include any matching globs.
 Given these example configurations:
-- If you use only separated configuration files for each packages and no global configuration in the `./package.json`.
-You do not need to add this line `"lint-staged": {}` to `./package.json`

 ```js
 // ./.lintstagedrc.json